JAlcocerT/Linux/content/docs/Linux_&_Cloud/_index.md

 ## Linux

-Linux is an open source operating system that has been a cornerstone of software development for decades.
+Linux is an **open source operating system** that has been a cornerstone of software development for decades.
 Linux is known for its stability, security, and flexibility, which makes it a popular choice for developers and system administrators alike.

-Many cloud platforms and services, such as Amazon Web Services and Google Cloud Platform, are built on top of Linux.
+Many [cloud platforms and services](https://jalcocert.github.io/Linux/docs/linux__cloud/cloud/), such as Amazon Web Services and Google Cloud Platform, are built on top of Linux.

-## Docker
+{{% details title="Docker" closed="true" %}}

 Docker is a platform that allows developers to create, deploy, and run applications in containers.
 Docker containers are lightweight and self-contained, which makes them easy to manage and deploy across different environments.

 Docker has revolutionized the way applications are developed and deployed by making it easier to manage dependencies and **ensure consistency across different environments**.

-## Open Source
+{{% /details %}}

+{{% details title="Open Source - OSS 👈" closed="true" %}}

 Open source software refers to software that is developed and distributed under an open license that allows users to access and modify the source code.

 Linux and Docker are both examples of open source software that have been widely adopted in the industry.

 The open source model has enabled developers to **collaborate and innovate more freely**, which has led to the creation of many powerful tools and technologies.

-## The Cloud
+{{% /details %}}

+{{% details title="The Cloud" closed="true" %}}

 The cloud refers to a network of remote servers that are used to store, manage, and process data.

-Cloud computing has transformed the way businesses operate by providing on-demand access to scalable computing resources.
+[Cloud computing](https://jalcocert.github.io/Linux/docs/linux__cloud/cloud/) has transformed the way businesses operate by providing on-demand access to scalable computing resources.

 Linux, Docker, and open source software have all played a significant role in the development and adoption of cloud computing technologies.
+{{% /details %}}

 > Typical cloud providers list: <https://awesome-devops.xyz/list/#cloud-platforms>